ejungsh96/Django-Practice/README.md

 # Django-Practice
+## The aim of this project
-To practice Django - Youtube Tutorial</br>
+  1. To practice Django - Youtube Tutorial
-To be familiar with using github</br>
+  2. To be familiar with using github

-Youtube Playlist: https://www.youtube.com/playlist?list=PLEYmkoTDkhFwshtF_c00ZE8BbwsEoVQQg by 배우는 프로그래머</br>
+Youtube Tutorial Playlist: https://www.youtube.com/playlist?list=PLEYmkoTDkhFwshtF_c00ZE8BbwsEoVQQg by 배우는 프로그래머

-After finishing the tutorial, I'll make my own website.</br>
+After finishing the tutorial, the next project will be my own website using various frameworks.